aws/aws-node-termination-handler/README.md

 #### 1. Create an SQS Queue:

-Here is the AWS CLI command to create an SQS queue to hold termination events from ASG and EC2, although this should really be configured via your favorite infrastructure-as-code tool like CloudFormation or Terraform (template describing these resources can be found [here](docs/cfn-template.yaml)):
+Here is the AWS CLI command to create an SQS queue to hold termination events from ASG and EC2, although this should really be configured via your favorite infrastructure-as-code tool like CloudFormation (template [here](docs/cfn-template.yaml)) or Terraform:

 ```
 ## Queue Policy